Make no mistake, there's certainly no need to change your plans to ensure your long weekend is an energy-efficient one.

 Want some home security tips over the weekend?
 Adding motion sensors and timers to outdoor security lights can help cut your electricity bill by providing light only when it’s needed.
 Motion sensors also improve security by turning lights on when they detect movement.

-Taking these extra precautions over your long weekend will ensure you can enjoy your break with no unnecessary expenditure.
+Taking these small steps to reduce your energy use over the long weekend will ensure you can enjoy your break with no unnecessary spending.